 This course satisfies the exit requirements of the Department of English Language and Literature in oral communication, critical thinking, academic writing, and writing for different purposes.
-Pre-requisites: ENGL 203

 ENGL 245 THE MODERN NOVEL

 This course consists of the reading and analysis of novels of the twentieth and twenty- first centuries with attention to contemporaneous contexts of history, social issues, aesthetic and literary movements, and corresponding national culture.